hashicorp/terraform-azurerm-nomad-enterprise-hvd/README.md

 #### Security groups

-- This module will create Network Security Groups (NSGs) for Nomad Virtual Machines.
+- This module will create network security groups (NSGs) for Nomad Virtual Machines.
 - Define CIDR ranges for Nomad access using the input variable `cidr_allow_ingress_nomad`.

 ### TLS certificates